HQSquantumsimulations/struqture/documentation/src/physical_types/fermions.md

 In both Python and Rust, the operator product is constructed by passing an array or a list of integers to represent the creation indices, and an array or a list of integers to represent the annihilation indices.

-Note: (Hermitian)FermionProducts can only been created from the correct ordering of indices (the wrong sequence will return an error) but we have the `create_valid_pair` function to create a valid Product from arbitrary sequences of operators which also transforms an index value according to the commutation and hermitian conjugation rules.
+Note: (Hermitian)FermionProducts can only been created from the correct ordering of indices (the wrong sequence will return an error) but we have the `create_valid_pair` function to create a valid Product from arbitrary sequences of operators which also transforms an index value according to the anti-commutation and hermitian conjugation rules.

 ```python
 from struqture_py.fermions import FermionProduct, HermitianFermionProduct